jackocnr/intl-tel-input/README.md

 **utilsScript**
 Type: `String` Default: `""` Example: `"lib/libphonenumber/build/utils.js"`
-Enable formatting/validation by specifying the URL to the included utils.js script.
+Enable formatting/validation/example numbers (for placeholders) by specifying the URL to the included utils.js script.
 This ~200KB script is fetched only when the page has finished loading (to prevent blocking), and allows you to use the public `isValidNumber` function.
 Also if you initialised the plugin with autoFormat enabled, this will automatically start working.

 ## Public Methods